 Eventually uncovering a lifelong passion, in 2004, I earned my Master’s degree in Psychology and Special Education with an emphasis in Gifted Education.
 I began working as the Gifted Services Coordinator at Emporia Middle School and also serving as NCA Steering Committee Chair.

 I served on the Board of Directors for the Kansas Association for the Gifted, Talented, and Creative for 7 years as a Region Representative, State and Federal Legislative Liaison, a Conference Chair, and the Kansas Education Liaison, and have been a member of the National Association for Gifted Children, working at both the state and federal levels, advocating for the needs of gifted children in Kansas.

 For 4 years, I served as the co-chair of the Professional Learning Committee for the Kansas Learning First Alliance (KLFA), and am currently on the Board of Directors for Advocates for High-Ability Learners (AHA Learners), am a member of the Kansas Council for the Social Studies, and am a Google Certified Innovator.

-I also have a wonderfully understanding husband, Eric, of over 21 years who helps make this crazy life possible.
+I also have a wonderfully understanding husband, Eric, of nearly 25 years who helps make this crazy life possible.